reddavis/RedUx/README.md

-# RedUx
+# Quoin

-A super simple Swift implementation of the redux pattern making use of Swift 5.5's new async await API's.
+Quoin (pronounced coin) is simple Swift implementation of the redux pattern making use of Swift 5.5's async await API's.

 ## Requirements